rokka-io/rokka-site/source/_references/operations.md

    The default value is `auto`, which will crop the image centering the crop box around the defined [Subject Area](../references/dynamic-metadata.html#subject-area), if any.
    If no Subject Area is defined, the crop operation will fallback to `center_center`.
+- `mode`: String.
+If width and height should be taken as absolute values or as ratio.
+If ratio is chosen, rokka will try to find to largest possible crop fitting into the image with that ratio.
+The default value is `absolute`.
+Possible values are:
+    - `absolute`
+    - `ratio`
+- `scale`: Scales the crop box by that percentage.
+Especially useful when using the ratio mode and you want eg. only the middle 50% of the picture cropped.
+The default value is `100`

 ### Dropshadow